 You cannot be in the U.S. with a terminated record.
 If you are terminated for another reason, such as a suspension or unauthorized employment, you do not have a grace period to leave and you must depart immediately.
 You will receive an email confirmation from OIA saying that your record has been terminated.

 Note that OIA can only request that your record is reactivated.
 USCIS approves the actual reactivation and often requires additional documentation from the school and the student to make the change.
 If your leave is for fewer than five months, you must:

 Submit the Returning from a Leave of Absence (Less than 5 Months) form up to 60 days before the quarter begins and at least one month before you plan to return.
 This will give OIA time to request that your record is reactivated with USCIS.
 After the request is made, OIA will confirm once your record has been turned back to 'active'.
-Processing times vary and can take 1 to 4 weeks, so it is important to contact OIA well in advance.
+USCIS processing times vary and can take 1 to 4 weeks, so it is important to contact OIA well in advance.
 We cannot request reactivation more than 60 days before the return quarter begins.

 In most cases, we must also confirm with your department that you are eligible to return to courses.
 This is typically done through email.

 Confirm you have a valid travel signature on page 3 of your I-20.
 If not, you can request an updated signature from OIA.

 Check your email regularly.
 USCIS often requires additional information to reactivate your status on very short notice (such as a transcript copy, proof of travel, or other documents).
 If additional documents are required, OIA will contact you via email.
 USCIS allows a very short response time, so you must submit required documents to us within 1-2 days.
 Once your request has been approved, OIA will notify you via email.